Storm21CH/ArgonNX-SE/README.md

 - Status Bar: Battery, Time and Date, Temperatur Info, Power Infos
 - Hardware info Page
 - Reload Menü

+## NEW Features in ArgonNX-SE v1.1 by Storm

+- Autolaunch Payload:
+If the file "autolaunch.bin" (your payload) is in the "argon" folder, this payload should start.
+(Volume -) hold during the payload run, starts ArgonNX-SE...

 ## About BMP format